buildbot/buildbot/master/docs/manual/cfg-workers-openstack.rst

     A dict that will be appended to the arguments when creating a VM.
     Buildbot uses the OpenStack Nova version 1.1 API.

-Here is the simplest example of configuring an OpenStack latent buildslave.
+Here is the simplest example of configuring an OpenStack latent worker.

 ::